beeware/toga/docs/reference/api/widgets/selection.rst

 Notes
 -----

-* On macOS, you cannot change the font of a Selection.
+* On macOS and Android, you cannot change the font of a Selection.

-* On macOS and GTK, you cannot change the text color, background color, or alignment of labels in a Selection.
+* On macOS, GTK and Android, you cannot change the text color, background color, or alignment of labels in a Selection.

 * On GTK, a Selection widget with flexible sizing will expand its width (to the